What Are Backlinks?

-To create great content, though, you need to make sure that it’s optimized for search engines.
+To create great content, though, you need to make sure it’s optimized for search engines.

 Think about it.
 Most people looking for references and resources start with a simple Google search.
-So appearing at the top of the search results will only improve your chances of getting backlinks.
+So, appearing at the top of the search results will only improve your chances of getting backlinks on websites.

 - Perform keyword research for each piece of content

-- Include your chosen keywords in your H1, headings, and body of the page
+- Include your chosen keywords in your title tag, H1 tag, and body of the page

 - Comprehensively cover the topic at hand